PleasureKemefa/wireframing/README.md

 - Low-Fidelity Wireframes: Simple sketches or basic digital outlines focusing on layout and structure without details or styling.
 Used early in the design process to quickly explore ideas and gather feedback.
 - High-Fidelity Wireframes: More detailed and polished versions that include finer layout details, interaction elements, and sometimes colors and typography.
 Used later to simulate the final product closer before development.

-Type of Wireframe Here: *(You can specify which wireframe your project or example uses, e.g., low-fidelity for early concepts or high-fidelity for detailed design validation.)*

----
+Type of Wireframe Here: This wireframe is a High-Fidelity Wireframe, as it includes detailed layouts, interactive elements, and closely represents the final design.

 ## Wireframing Tools